These spicy and juicy Black Bean Burger recipe is a fabulous vegan option for the BBQ, or bake in the oven for a comfort food supper.

-- 175g breadcrumbs (crumbs from 4 slices of bread)
+- 175 g breadcrumbs (crumbs from 4 slices of bread)

-- Handful fresh coriander, finely chopped
+- 20 g fresh coriander finely chopped

-- 2 tbsp soy sauce
+- 2 tablespoon soy sauce

-- 2 tbsp tahini
+- 2 tablespoon tahini

-- Salt & black pepper
+- salt & black pepper

 - Tip the black beans into a food processor and pulse a few times until they are crushed but not totally puréed.
 (Alternatively, smash them with a potato masher).
 Tip into a large bowl.